 MSC U15-U18 teams practice during the fall but play an abbreviated club schedule.
 MSC directors work with high school coaches to make sure our players can play for their schools, their club teams, and keep up with their studies.

 Jack Harrison of PSG 96 was the 2015 Gatorade National High School Player of the year.
-He is now a standout freshman starter at DI Wake Forest.
+After a stellar freshman season at DI Wake Forest, he was the #1 pick in the 2016 MLS SuperDraft, joining our MLS affiliate, New York City Football Club.

 MSC players won both the boys' & girls' 2014 Stritzl Awards as the top players in the NYC Public School Athletic League.
 Gianna Finz (above) won the girls' award and Daniel O'Grady won the boys.'
 O'Grady also earned the Wingate Award as the top Scholar-Athlete in the league.